alpine9000/squirt/README.md

     squirt filename hostname

-See below for a demo of squirting a 5mb file to my real Amiga 500 with an XSurf-500
+See below for a demo of squirting a 5mb file from a mac to my real Amiga 500 with an XSurf-500.

 ![](demo.gif)